thesunny/SnapEditor/documentation/README.md

 ## Initialization

-To initialize the SnapEditor, create a new SnapEditor.Inline or SnapEditor.Form object with the following arguments.
+To initialize the SnapEditor, create a new SnapEditor.InPlace or SnapEditor.Form object with the following arguments.

-* DOM element or CSS selector
+* DOM element or id
 * Options hash
   * path: the URL path to the `snapeditor/` directory